 UCT: 542 NRF-rated researchers, 15% of the total number of South African researchers.

 These are researchers who are recognised by their peers as leading international scholars in their field for the high quality and impact of their recent research.

 UCT: 41 A-rated researchers, 33% of total of South Africa’s A-rated researchers.

-Researchers in this group are recognised by all, or the overriding majority of reviewers, as having demonstrated the potential to become future international leaders in their field, on the basis of exceptional research performance and output from their doctoral and/or early post-doctoral research careers.
+Researchers in this group are recognised as having demonstrated the potential to become future international leaders in their field, on the basis of exceptional research performance and output from their doctoral and/or early post-doctoral research careers.